Learn the basic handling and all important keyboard commands: Download PDF

 - Starting with Windows 8, DramaQueen only works in the Desktop mode.

-- On Linux, DramaQueen only works with Debian-based distributions such as Ubuntu.
-The correct version for your system needs to be downloaded (32-Bit or 64-Bit).
+- Linux is currently only supported up to version 2.8.2.
+On Linux, DramaQueen only works with Debian-based distributions such as Ubuntu.
+The correct version for your system needs to be downloaded here: “Download links for old installers”, select 32-Bit or 64-Bit.

 - Should the download not work – for whatever reason – please, let us know so we can take care of the problem!